 One of the must-do outdoor activities is hiking/walking the wonderful Laurentian trails.
 Many are pet friendly as well.

 For our 3 cottages on Lac Canard (Birch Point, Sandy Lake and Lac Canard), plus Grand Lac, we are so lucky to be 10 minutes from L'Interval hiking area, which features Mont Kaaikop, the second highest peak in the Laurentians.
 It is a 40-km trail network around Mont Kaaikop, as it crosses bridges and runs along Lac Legault, with some magnificent viewpoints.
 Trail maps are available and everything is fully marked and trails vary from beginner to difficult.
 Dogs are welcome!

-website: Interval (translated to English) or Interval (original in French)
+website: Interval (original in French)

 St Donat Trails: